-Transparent Company: Keep permanently open communication channels with the government, employees and the community with respect to the Company‘s environmental issues.
+Transparent company: To permanently maintain open communication channels with government, its employees and the surrounding community with respect to the company‘s environmental and social affairs.

-Adherence to the Environmental Legislation: Meet the current environmental laws and other requirements, seeking, wherever possible, to achieve better results than required.
+Adherence to the Environmental Legislation: To comply with the current environmental laws and regulations, seeking, wherever possible, to achieve superior results.

 Environmental Management System

 Therefore, the Company has an ISO 14001-certified Environmental Management System running in most of its units, while maintaining an open channel of communication to the internal and external public through the Green Line.
 All environmental controls are audited to meet the Sarbanes-Oxley (SOX) Act, contributing to the mitigation of environmental risks in its operations.